-ChildLine is a not-for-profit non-governmental organisation dedicated to the welfare and protection of children and young people up to age 25 in Trinidad and Tobago.
-Established in 2001, one of the main services of the organisation is a free, confidential telephone helpline which is available 24 hours a day, every day of the year.
-In partnership with the Ministry of Education, ChildLine is the official service provider of the National Student Hotline.
+ChildLine is a not-for-profit non-governmental organisation dedicated to the wellbeing and protection of children and young people up to age 25 in Trinidad and Tobago.
+Established in 2001, one of the main services of the organisation is a free, child-friendly, and child-sensitive proactive telephone helpline, which is available 24 hours a day, every day of the year.
+Through this service, children can receive crisis intervention, referrals to specialized agencies, or simply talk to a caring and skilled active listener in a safe, confidential, and anonymous way.
+In addition to the many line ministries collaborations, in partnership with the Ministry of Education, ChildLine is the official service provider of the National Student Hotline for all primary, secondary, and tertiary level educational institutions.
 ChildLine is also the official hotline for the Break the Silence Campaign on Ending Child Sexual Abuse of the Institute for Gender and Development Studies, The University of the West Indies, St Augustine Campus.

 A Trinidad and Tobago where the rights of children and young people are adhered to and they live in an environment free from physical, emotional, sexual, and psychological abuse.

 To provide free, accessible, and reliable child protection and wellbeing services in keeping with international best practice to at-risk and vulnerable children and young people in Trinidad and Tobago.

 Our Core Values are the foundations upon which our Vision is achieved.